 Yet some of the smaller festivals have survived and indeed are flourishing.
 One such is 2,000 Trees set in the heart of the Gloucestershire countryside.
 Not long after the height of the epidemic AWTY spoke to Andy Rea, co-founder and organiser of 2000 Trees Festival, about how they survived and what it takes to set up and run an award winning event.

 “It was really hard to go on that rollercoaster where you are working towards one festival a year and then it doesn’t happen.
 Financially it wipes out your income, and emotionally it’s hard to handle, because it’s such an important part of our lives.
 So much of a festival is money put up before the event.
 Some of that we could get back but some we couldn't, such as the spend on marketing."

-How did ‘Trees’ first come about?
+In the beginning how did ‘Trees’ come about?

 “Some friends and I were at a major mainstream music festival, that we had been going to for years, and were getting frustrated with it.
 You were crammed in and treated like children, the security was nasty, food was terrible, drinks were generic, and the atmosphere just wasn’t great.
 I even felt they were struggling with the line- up.
-It just felt like they did not care and that showed in the way we were treated.
+It just felt like they didn't care and showed that in the way we were treated.
 We felt it was the right time to start a festival that put the fans first.
 We were music fans, so it was one of those campfire conversations that escalated into weekly meetings and planning, and from that ‘2000 Trees’ was born.”